Scope

 Randomrand rrand rrand_i rand_i dice use_random_seed

-Theorychord scale note range
+Theorychord scale note octs range midi_to_hz hz_to_midi

 State@name = @name set get cue sync